 We treat animals as a commodity instead of seeing them for what they are: sentient beings with rich emotional lives and consciousness.

 Once we make that shift, being a responsible pet owner won’t matter.
-We’ll focus instead on being a kind and considerate human.
-Someone who sees animals as equal to us.
+All we’ll need to focus on is being a kind and considerate human.

 Some ethicists believe we should stop keeping pets.
 I can see where they’re coming from.
 In the last few years, Sporty and I have become more and more uncomfortable with the idea of pet ownership.